-Two of the best Android smartphones are the HTC One and the Sony Xperia Z. They're great, and well worth a recommendation.
-But to call them a budget alternative is misleading: they cost £529 and £520 respectively, compared with £529 for the entry-level iPhone 5.
+Two of the best Android smartphones are by Samsung: the Galaxy S7 and the S7 edge.
+They're great, and well worth a recommendation.
+But to call them a budget alternative is misleading: they cost £569 and £639 respectively, compared with £539 and £619 for the entry-level iPhone 6s and iPhone 6s Plus.

-Equally, it's possible to find an Android phone for less than the equivalent iPhone - the Samsung Galaxy S4 offers a saving of almost £100 - but don't expect the same quality of design.
+Equally, it's possible to find an Android phone for less than the equivalent iPhone - the Google Nexus 6P is just £449 - but don't expect the same quality or attractiveness of design.

 That's our view, but we're keen to hear what you think.
 Send the writer your point of view, whether pro-Apple or pro-Android, on Twitter or in the comments at the bottom of this piece.